How To Paint Exterior Walls

 Cleaning exterior walls is one of the most important parts of the process, however it can often be overlooked.

-Once this has been done we recommend applying an anti-fungicidal cleaner to the wall.
-Anti-fungicidal cleaners help to kill organic growth such as algae and mildew, helping to prevent this causing problems in the future.
+Then apply an anti-fungicidal cleaner to the wall.
+Anti-fungicidal cleaners help to kill organic growth such as algae and mildew, preventing it causing problems in the future.

 The surface you are painting must be sound.
 Water will find its way into any holes or cracks, so making sure it is watertight is crucial for long-term protection and to ensure the paint can perform as effectively as possible.